Wang-and-Co/Cis-3750-Project/Backend.md

 ## /events

-GET REQUEST: this requires no parameters inputted.
+GET REQUEST: this requires no parameters inputted **UNLESS** you are required to retrieve the events once the user is logged in, as this will retrieve the registration type if the user is registered for a given event.
+All that is required is an integer value that represents the userID.

 It will return a list of json objects.
 The format of the json objects will be:
 ```
 {id: eventID, title: 'someTitle', startTime: someInteger, endTime: someInteger, location: 'someString', description: 'someString', maxAttendees: someInteger, maxVolunteers: someInteger, wellnessType: 'someString', isOnline: someBoolean, cost: someInteger, image: 'someString'
 ```